-\textbf{BERT}.
-We first construct a Transformer model~\cite{vaswani2017attention}, which doesn't include a multi-hop mechanism, but applies a single inference step to both the evidence retrieval and the label prediction tasks.
-We employ the BERT~\citep{devlin2019bert} architecture with the base pre-trained weights.
-Each sentence from a fact checking document is encoded separately combined with the claim and the author of the claim.
+\paragraph{BERT.} We first train a Transformer model~\citep{vaswani2017attention}, which does not include a multi-hop mechanism, but applies a single inference step to both the evidence retrieval and the label prediction tasks.
+We employ BERT~\citep{devlin2019bert} with the base pre-trained weights.
+Each sentence from a fact checking document is encoded separately, combined with the claim and the author of the claim.
 We refer to the encoded triple as \textit{node $\tau$}.
 The tokens of one node $x_{\tau} = \{x_{\tau, j} | j \in [0, |x_{\tau}|]\}$ are encoded with the BERT model into contextualized distributed representations: $h_{\tau} = \{h_{\tau,j} | j \in [0, |x_{\tau}|\}$.
-The encoded representations of all nodes are passed through two feed-forward layers.
-The first layer predicts the veracity of the claim given a particular node $\tau$ by using the contextual representation of the ``[CLS]'' token, located at the first position:
+The encoded representations of all nodes are passed through two feed-forward layers: